Last Updated on

 If so, you are no stranger to self-reflection!

-Self-reflection and introspection are important exercises that can help people grow and develop by looking inward instead of outward.
+Self-reflection and introspection are important psychological exercises that can help you grow, develop your mind, and extract value from your mistakes.

 This article contains:

 - 70 Self-Reflective Questions to Ask Yourself

 - 10 Self-Reflection Exercises, Activities & Techniques for Adults & Students

 - 4 Self-Reflection Worksheets & Tools